-Since the flamingo is one of Florida’s famous trademarks, visitors often think they will see them flying overhead here or prancing around our beaches.
-Well, we hate to break it to you, but the only flamingoes you are probably going to see in the Sarasota area are at Jungle Gardens.
-If you want to see Florida’s TRUE pink bird, start looking for one the Roseate Spoonbill.
-The spoonbill is just as pink as a flamingo but even cooler because of his unusual spoon-shaped bill.
+Since the flamingo is one of Florida’s trademarks, visitors often think they will see them prancing around our beaches.
+Well, we hate to break it to you, but the only flamingos you are probably going to see in the Sarasota area are at Jungle Gardens.
+If you want to see Florida’s true pink bird, start looking for the Roseate Spoonbill.
+The spoonbill is just as pink as a flamingo—but even cooler because of its unusual spoon-shaped bill.

 The roseate spoonbill is a large wading bird.
-They are not as tall (or as long-legged) as the flamingo but their body is just as hefty.
-Their body is light pink and the tip of their wings are a bright reddish pink.
-These wading birds are usually found in marshy ponds, mangrove areas and even canals, so it is unlikely that you will see them around the sandy beach area, they are more likely to be near the bay.
-They tend to be seen in shallow muddy areas where they use their bill to catch insects and crustaceans.
-It is fun to watch them go “fishing” – they stick their “spoon” underwater and continuously move it from side to side.
+It’s are not as tall or as long-legged as the flamingo, but its body is just as hefty.
+Roseate spoonbills’ bodies are light pink, and the tip of their wings are a bright reddish pink.
+These wading birds are usually found in marshy ponds, mangrove areas and even canals, so it’s unlikely that you will see them around the sandy beach area—they are more likely to be near the bay.
+They tend to be seen in shallow, muddy areas where they use their unique bills to catch insects and crustaceans.
+It is fun to watch them go “fishing”—they stick their “spoon” underwater and continuously move it from side to side.

 Roseate Spoonbils at Robinson Preserve

-With 487-acres of protected wetlands, this nature preserve has a vast amount of places where you may find roseate spoonbills.
-For the best places to see spoonbills, take the 2.1-mile Spoonbill Trail (aptly named!).
-Along this trail you will find several pond and muddy areas where you may see the spoonbills looking for their dinner.
-Robinson Preserve is a great place for Florida bird-watching including blue herons, egrets and the yellow-crowned night heron.
+With 487-acres of protected wetlands, this nature preserve has a vast amount of spots where you may see roseate spoonbills.
+For the best chance, take the aptly named 2.1-mile Spoonbill Trail.
+Along this trail you will find several pond and muddy areas where you may see the spoonbills looking for their dinners.
+Robinson Preserve is a great place for other Florida bird-watching, too, including blue herons, egrets and the yellow-crowned night heron.

 Roseate Spoonbills at Emerson Point Preserve